jdsch4a/jdsch4a.github.io/index.md

 <img src="images/pizza.jpg" alt="hi" class="inline"/>

-After repositioning the pieces as shown in the figure, minimize the radius of the circumscribed cirsles of the triangles with sides (a, c, 1+x) and (b, c, d):
+After repositioning the pieces as shown in the figure, minimize the radius of the circumscribed circles of the triangles with sides (a, c, 1+x) and (b, c, d):

 ```python
 from scipy import optimize as opt